projen/projen/docusaurus/docs/intro.md

 # Introduction

-*projen* synthesizes project configuration files such as `package.json`, `tsconfig.json`, `.gitignore`, GitHub Workflows, eslint, jest, etc. from a well-typed definition written in JavaScript.
+_projen_ synthesizes project configuration files such as `package.json`, `tsconfig.json`, `.gitignore`, GitHub Workflows, eslint, jest, etc. from a well-typed definition written in JavaScript.

+_projen_ is NOT exclusively for JavaScript/TypeScript projects - it can be used for any number of languages and project types.
+It can also be managed from any jsii-supported language (currently TypeScript, Python, Java, .NET and Golang).

-As opposed to existing templating/scaffolding tools, *projen* is not a one-off generator.
+As opposed to existing templating/scaffolding tools, _projen_ is not a one-off generator.
 Synthesized files should never be manually edited (in fact, projen enforces that).
 To modify your project setup, users interact with rich strongly-typed class and execute `projen` to update their project configuration